Biden orders US troop deployments to reassure NATO allies amid Russia standoff - 1330 & 95.5 WFIN

 A senior defense official had earlier confirmed to ABC News that about 3,000 U.S. troops will be given orders to deploy to Europe or, if they’re already in Europe, to head to countries in eastern Europe.

-One of the units moving into eastern Europe from Germany is an armored Stryker unit.
+One of the units moving into eastern Europe from Germany is a fast-moving armored Stryker unit.

 “It’s important that we send a strong signal to Mr. Putin and frankly, to the world that NATO matters to the United States.
 It matters to our allies, and we have ironclad Article 5 commitments attack on one is an attack on all,” Kirby said.